Mar Vista Animal Medical Center

 Helicobacter is a genus of spiral bacteria that amazingly are able to survive the severe acidity of the stomach.
 We have known of the existence of such bacteria since 1889 but it wasn't until nearly 100 years later that their significance was realized.

 Until the 1980s, stomach ulcers were treated with an assortment of antacids with the idea that excess acid had caused the ulcer.
 In fact, most stomach and duodenal ulcers of humans stem from infection with Helicobacter bacteria.
-Currently, this ulcerative infection is treated both with antacids and antibiotics specifically directed against Helicobacter.
+Currently, this ulcerative infection is treated both with medications reducing stomach acid secretion combined with antibiotics specifically directed against Helicobacter.

 HELICOBACTER